Self-hosting

 The Helm Chart should be installed and ready to go.

-You can now set up a ingress controller to expose the services.
+You can now set up an ingress controller to expose the services.